-The DHEC has recommended that the first injection of the Hepatitis B series be administered while the infant is in the Hospital.
+The Department of Public Health (DPH) has recommended that the first injection of the Hepatitis B series be administered while the infant is in the hospital.
 The hospital reimbursement is an all-inclusive payment for services rendered during that hospital stay and thus includes the Hepatitis B vaccine.